ConfigureID/ConfigureID-iOS-SDK/README.md

 Sample of 2D and 3D visualizer, with an update recipe use case implemented.

+Note: This demo may be outdated, it's just for a simple glimpse of what this demo does.

 ![demo_visualizer_3d](https://user-images.githubusercontent.com/12101394/173745047-e096264a-6ec7-4cea-8db9-651929b28b5f.gif)

 - Be sure you could run the tests, because the configuration used is the same in the tests and the visualizer.